isabella232/support/INTRO.md

 strong roots in the web to provide both a web-based user interface and API full of useful runtime information.

-(Figure 2: see the examples of the MetaApplication in the assets directory)
+(Figure 2: see the examples of the MetaApplication in the static directory)

 ### <a href="#infallibility" name="infallibility">Infallibility</a>